bahp/fyp-pypkg-template/docs/source/tutorials/setup.rst

 so that your package is installed, but any changes will immediately take effect.
 This way all your can import your package the usual way.

-First, ensure that the repository is in your local machine
+First, ensure that the repository is in your local machine (we just did it on the previous section)

 .. code::

   git clone https://github.com/<username>/<reponame>.git

-Install the requirements.
+Let's install the requirements.
+Move to the folder where requirements.txt is and install all the required libraries as shown in the statements below.
 In the scenario of missing libraries, just install them using pip.

 .. code::